grz0zrg/fbg/README.md

 All examples were tested on a Raspberry PI 3B with framebuffer settings : 320x240 24 bpp

-For the default build (no parallelism), FBGraphics come with a header file `fbgraphics.h` and a C file `fbgraphics.c` to be included / compiled with your program, you will also need to compile the `lodepng.c` library, see the examples directory for examples of Makefile.
+For the default build (no parallelism), FBGraphics come with a header file `fbgraphics.h` and a C file `fbgraphics.c` to be included / compiled with your program, you will also need to compile the `lodepng.c` library and `nanojpeg.c` library, see the examples directory for examples of Makefile.

 For parallelism support, `FBG_PARALLEL` need to be defined and you will need the [liblfds](http://liblfds.org/) library :